 The list below highlights many of the earliest Michael Jordan cards.
 Because of Jordan's legacy, quite a few unlicensed cards have also popped up, alleging to be from the same period, but these are mostly worthless custom cards.
 Although it is not a list of every single card from the decade, the key Michael Jordan rookie card options and other notable 1980s editions are all shown below.

-Are there are any other 1980s Michael Jordan cards that have earned in a spot in your collection?
+Are there are any other 1980s Michael Jordan cards that have earned a spot in your collection?
 Let us know in the comments.

 Michael Jordan Rookie Cards and Other Top 1980s Cards

-Click on the card titles or images to shop for specific cards on eBay or check market values.
-When available, bolded sets in the descriptions go directly to product profiles or articles.
+Shop for specific cards or check completed sales values using the eBay links.
+Bolded sets in the descriptions go directly to product profiles or articles.

 Qualifiers and semantics aside, this is the true rookie for Michael Jordan even if it is not the "official" one.
 Not only did Star bring collectors the earliest basketball card for His Airness, but they also produced the most Jordan variety of the decade, with several MJ cardboard options issued over several years.